Skip to content

 "dbo.audit_log { dynamic-joins: false; }"

-auto-join: false prevents BifrostQL from inferring joins based on column names. dynamic-joins: false removes the __join field from the table’s GraphQL type entirely.
+auto-join: false prevents BifrostQL from inferring joins based on column names. dynamic-joins: false removes _join and _single containers from generated table types.